-1. Background
+Background

 Much of the current focus on China is on the consequences for growth of deleveraging and the need for rebalancing of the economy.
-In the near term, China needs to work down a huge run-up in its debt-GDP ratio incurred trying to cushion the economy from the effects of the international financial crisis.
+In the near-term, China needs to work down a huge run up in its debt-GDP ratio incurred trying to cushion the economy from the effects of the international financial crisis.
 Often forgotten in these discussions are equally important issues relating to productivity.
-Although much is often made of China's "investment-led" growth, productivity growth has been the most important source of China's rapid growth over the last three and a half decades (Zhu 2012).
+Although much is often made of China's "investment-led" growth, productivity growth has been the most important source of China's rapid growth over the last three and a half decades (Zhu, 2012).
 This will be true moving forward.

-The Chinese economy combines enormous amounts of dynamism with huge distortions and inefficiency.
+The Chinese economy combines enormous amounts of dynamism, with huge distortions and inefficiency.
 The two exist side by side and in fact are the product of the same system and set of institutions.
-Investment spending-often supported through access to inexpensive finance-has been used as much as a vehicle to redistribute resources from dynamic sectors enjoying rapid TFP (total factor productivity) growth to laggard firms and sectors that are politically connected and serve political and strategic objectives, as to foster growth.
+Investment spending--often supported through access to inexpensive finance--has been used as much as a vehicle to redistribute resources from dynamic sectors enjoying rapid TFP growth to laggard firms and sectors that are politically-connected and serve political and strategic objectives, as to foster growth.
 Redistribution of this form is also probably a major source of widening inequality.

-At the aggregate level, there are likely important links between macroeconomic imbalances and productivity growth through the effect of distortions in the price of capital, energy, and the exchange rate that run through both.
-For policymaking, however, a more microeconomic perspective on productivity seems useful.
+At the aggregate level, there are likely important links between macroeconomic imbalances and productivity growth through the effect of distortions in the price of capital, energy and the exchange rate that run through both.
+For policy making however, a more micro-economic perspective on productivity seems useful.
 Here, I would like to provide an assessment that comes from the bottom up, based on a combination of extensive firm-level analysis and several hundred firm interviews over the years.
 It is an assessment that is less than perfect, and carries with it some margin of error.
 We face huge data issues for industry that are even more severe for the service sector.
-One obvious policy recommendation is for better access to firm-level data.
+One obvious policy recommendation is for better access to firm level data.

-Much of my focus will be on industry, but as I note at the end, the tertiary sector (i.e., services) cannot be ignored.
-This point is increasingly well recognized, but usually in the context of rebalancing of the economy (Lardy 2014; Pettis 2013).
-The direct contribution of services to the economy now exceeds that of industry and will only increase over time.
-Services such as ICT (information and communications technology), power, finance, and transportation and logistics are also critical inputs into manufacturing; thus, productivity in these sectors exerts a significant influence on the competitiveness of the rest of the economy.3
+Much of my focus will be on industry, but as I note at the end, the tertiary sector, i.e. services, cannot be ignored.
+This point is increasingly well recognized, but usually in the context of rebalancing of the economy (Lardy, 2014, Pettis, 2012).
+The direct contribution of services to the economy will only increase over time, with the sector soon exceeding industry in size.
+Services such as ICT (Information and Communications Technology), power, finance, and transportation and logistics are also critical inputs into manufacturing; thus, productivity in these sectors exerts a significant influence on the competitiveness of the rest of the economy.